Guysnacho/tunjiprod/README.md

 4. Progressive Mobile App or some way for me to conveniently update and/or notify the masses
 5. I wanna draw
    1. I still wanna draw
 6. ~~Might switch to svelte later later.
-Who knows~~ Used Sveltekit for [TwoTone](https://twotone.app).
+Who knows~~ ~~Used Sveltekit for [TwoTone](https://twotone.app).
 Glad I did too, different frameworks are cool.
-Glad I'm not shackled to Next.js.
+Glad I'm not shackled to Next.js.~~ Womp womp, went back to Next.js for now.
+Simplicity of an Expo Monorepo.

 Alright lets go ~